 The City of Raleigh's Community and Small Business Division actively and consistently involves the public in affordable housing and redevelopment initiatives.
 The division issues Requests for Proposals (RFP) to nonprofit and for-profit affordable housing developers when disposing of City-owned sites and considers public response to proposals received.
 Redevelopment activity always includes a public process of well-publicized meetings open to the public using traditional, social media, and internet advertising.
 Community and Small Business Development maintains strong, long-standing partnerships with affordable housing providers, supportive housing organizations, and agencies serving individuals experiencing or at risk of homelessness.
 Regular communication is also maintained with Wake County Housing Affordability & Community Revitalization and RHA, sharing information and plans and holding joint meetings for the regional AI, Annual Action Plans, and Consolidated Plans.
-In April 2019 the Cityand County-funded Oak City Cares facility opened as a coordinated entry and referral site to housing and social services, after several years of planning and design.
+In April 2019, the Cityand County-funded Oak City Cares facility opened as a coordinated entry and referral site to housing and social services, after several years of planning and design.

-Describe coordination with the Continuum of Care and efforts to address the needs of homeless persons (particularly chronically homeless individuals and families, families with children, veterans, and unaccompanied youth) and persons at risk of homelessness representatives from nonprofit agencies, government agencies, and members of the general public.
-Agencies receiving ESG or HUD CoC funds must participate in Homeless Management Information System (HMIS) and Coordinated Entry and use Vi-SPDAT as the intake tool to prioritize need.
+Describe coordination with the Continuum of Care and efforts to address the needs of homeless persons (particularly chronically homeless individuals and families, families with children, veterans, and unaccompanied youth) and persons at risk of homelessness

+The City is an active member of the Raleigh-Wake Continuum of Care (CoC), and the Housing & Neighborhoods director sits on the CoC's Governing Board.
+Governing Board meetings are held monthly, and full membership meetings of the CoC are held at least quarterly, with attendance ranging from 40-70 people, including representatives from nonprofit agencies, government agencies, and members of the general public.
+Agencies receiving ESG or HUD CoC funds must participate in Homeless Management Information System (HMIS) and Coordinated Entry and use VI-SPDAT as the intake tool to prioritize need.
 Members of the CoC have worked to transform the local homeless service delivery system into a Housing First, low-barrier model.
 Coordinated Entry is managed by Wake County and is the first step to connect individuals and families experiencing housing crisis to appropriate service providers.
+The

-The Coordinated Entry system uses information from HMIS to create a "By-Name" list of households experiencing homelessness.
-The by-name list contains information about the background and urgent service needs of each client.
+Coordinated Entry system uses information from HMIS to create a "by-name" list of households experiencing homelessness.
+The by-name list contains information about the background and urgent needs of each client.
 The CoC uses the by-name list to match clients with homeless service providers that can accommodate their needs.